decentralized-identity/trustdidweb-v03/spec/specification.md

 threshold will be met by two [[ref: witnesses]] approving the change, plus the [[ref: DID Controller]].

-See the Implementer's Guide section on [Witnesses and Watchers](#witnesses-and-watchers) for more discussion on the witness capability and using it in production scenarios.
+See the Implementer's Guide section on [Witnesses](#witnesses) for more discussion on the witness capability and using it in production scenarios.

 #### Publishing a Parallel `did:web` DID